 Vlad joined the company in 2010 in his role as Category Manager.
 In this role he was responsible for the establishment and growth of key volume vendors and was instrumental in the introduction of new vendors to Dicker Data's portfolio.
-Vlad is a business technology professional with over 16 years of distribution industry experience.
+Vlad is a business technology professional with over 17 years of distribution industry experience.
 Vlad started his career at Tech Pacific and then Ingram Micro where he worked in various roles before progressing to business unit manager roles in enterprise and personal systems, working closely with many leading vendors.
-Vlad holds a bachelor of business degree from University of Technology and a master degree in Advanced Marketing and Management from the University of New South Wales.
+Vlad holds a Bachelor of Business Degree from University of Technology and a Master Degree in Advanced Marketing and Management from the University of New South Wales.
 Vlad was appointed to the position of Chief Operating Officer on 8th September 2014.

-99,451 Ordinary shares in Dicker Data Limited
+161,118 Ordinary shares in Dicker Data Limited 10,000 Ordinary shares held by his wife

-Responsible for the sales, vendor alliances and operations of the consolidated entity.
+Responsible for the sales, vendor alliances and operations of the consolidated entity

-Member of the Audit Committee.
+Member of the Audit Committee